 Install a Home Security System

 Consumer Reports advises that alarm systems now respond to sensors that are located inside the home, an improvement over those that are triggered by a window or door that is not closed.
 Improved quality in sensor technology prevents false alarms and provides more accuracy.
 The sound of the alarm is so piercing that it is nearly impossible for a burglar to tolerate it, while silent alarms send a notification to a monitoring station.
-According to a Philadelphia PA home security system, some systems call you on your cell, and backup technology is available to add to your sense of security.

 Get Good Locks and Use Them